 Problem 3.3.2.
 In §1.3 we likened (untwisted) differential cohomology to geometric bundles with connection, where the fracture squares (1.11) encode relations between curvature characteristic classes and the topological shape of the underlying smooth bundles.
-A similar interpretation is available in the unstable setting, where it is a consequence of the fact that H is a cohesive ( $\infty$ , 1)-topos (Remark 1.3.4 and [Sch17]).
-An example of this is given by the path method of Lie integration: for $\mathfrak g$ an ordinary Lie algebra and G the unique simply-connected Lie group integrating it, the smooth classifying stack $\mathbf BG$ can be recovered as a truncation of $\exp{\Delta}(\mathfrak g)$ .
-The smooth $\infty$ -stack $\exp{\Delta}(\mathfrak g)$ therefore encodes primary characteristic classes of G-bundles, but does not know about either connective structures or secondary characteristic classes.
-The main technical innovation of the article [FSS12] is the extension of the assignment $\mathfrak g \mapsto \exp{\Delta}(\mathfrak g)$ to encode such higher diffeo-geometric data.
-The end result is a sort of " $\infty$ -Chern-Weil theory" for higher principal bundles.
+A similar interpretation is available in the unstable setting, where it is a consequence of the fact that H is a cohesive (∞ , 1)-topos (Remark 1.3.4 and [Sch17]).
+An example of this is given by the path method of Lie integration: for g an ordinary Lie algebra and G the unique simply-connected Lie group integrating it, the smooth classifying stack BG can be recovered as a truncation of $\exp{\Delta}(\mathfrak{g})$.
+The smooth ∞ -stack $\exp{\Delta}(\mathfrak{g})$ therefore encodes primary characteristic classes of G-bundles, but does not know about either connective structures or secondary characteristic classes.
+The main technical innovation of the article [FSS12] is the extension of the assignment $\mathfrak{g} \mapsto \exp{\Delta}(\mathfrak{g})$ to encode such higher diffeo-geometric data.
+The end result is a sort of " ∞ -Chern-Weil theory" for higher principal bundles.

-In the setting of Theorem 3.2.7, the implication is that the twisted differential cohomology theories obtained via the functors $\mathcal{E}A$ only encode primary characteristic classes.
+In the setting of Theorem 3.2.7, the implication is that the twisted differential cohomology theories obtained via the functors \mathcal{E}A only encode primary characteristic classes-our Lie integration procedure does not produce "full" twisted differential cohomology theories.
 This state of affairs is illustrated in Example 3.2.10, where we recover smooth vector bundles as opposed to, say, vector bundles equipped with connection.
-The natural question that arises at this point is
+The natural question arising at this point is